anonymous2505/ConSegAP/README.md

 ## Results

 ConSegAP outperforms baseline methods on the BCI Competition IV-2a and IV-2b datasets for EEG event segmentation, achieving superior performance across multiple metrics.
-The table below reports mean ± standard deviation values over the test set for each dataset, with the best results in **bold**.
+The table below reports mean ± Standard Error of the Mean over the test set for each dataset, with the best results in **bold**.

 <div align="center">
 <table>